shitwolfymakes/feet-feud/README.md

-# Family Feud Web Game
+# Feet Feud Web Game

 A web-based implementation of the classic Family Feud game show using Flask and SQLite.
 Perfect for hosting live game show events with a presentation-style interface.